Priyams1/Sentiment-analysis-using-BERT/README.md

-a Bert based model used for sentiment analysis
+A Bert based model used for sentiment analysis also used transformers from hugging face for data preprossing